Azure-Samples/mlops-enterprise-template/README.md

   <img src="docs/images/pat_secret.png" alt="GitHub Template repository" width="700"/>
 </p>

-### 4. Define your workspace parameters
+### 4. Setup and Define Triggers

+#### Events that trigger workflow
+Github workflows are triggered based on events specified inside workflows.
+These events can be from inside the github repo like a push commit or can be from outside like a webhook([repository-dispatch](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads#repository_dispatch)).
+Refer [link](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) for more details on configuring your workflows to run on specific events.

+#### Setup Trigger

 We have precreated a [setup.yml](/.github/workflows/setup.yml) that does the infrastructure creation.

-Workflow file [train_model.yml](/.github/workflows/train_model.yml) trains the model and on successful training completions triggers another workflow that deploys the model.

-You need to update [this workspace.json](/.cloud/.azure/workspace.json) `resource_group` parameter with that you have used when generating the azure credentials.
-You can modify the default workspace used here.
-You also need to update [this workflow action](/.github/workflows/setup.yml) `AZURE_RESOURCE_GROUP` env variable with the generated one.
+To trigger this workflow follow the below steps-
+- Update parameter 'resource_group' value in file [workspace.json](/.cloud/.azure/workspace.json) to your resource group name.
+- Update environment variable 'RESOURCE_GROUP' in [setup.yml](/.github/workflows/setup.yml) workflow.

-Make sure your resource group name in [workspace.json](/.cloud/.azure/workspace.json) are same as that in [setup.yml](/.github/workflows/setup.yml)
+Make sure your resource group name in [workspace.json](/.cloud/.azure/workspace.json) is same as that in [setup.yml](/.github/workflows/setup.yml)

-Once you save your changes to the file, the predefined GitHub workflow [setup.yml](/.github/workflows/setup.yml) gets triggered.This will setup all the required resources for training and also will create subscription to MLworkspace.
+After setting environment variables changes can be saved by commit which will trigger this workflow for required setup.

-Check the actions tab to view if your actions have successfully run.
+Check the actions tab to view if your workflows have successfully run.

 <p align="center">
   <img src="docs/images/actions_tab.png" alt="GitHub Actions Tab" width="700"/>
 </p>

+#### Define Trigger
+We have created sample workflow file [deploy_model](/.github/workflows/deploy_model.yml) that gets triggered on repository dispatch event `machinelearningservices-runcompleted`.
+This workflow deploys trained model to azure kubernetes.

+When the run trigerred from workflow [train_model.yml](/.github/workflows/train_model.yml) gets completed this workflow  [deploy_model](/.github/workflows/deploy_model.yml) gets triggered.

+If you add this repository dispatch event `machinelearningservices-runcompleted` in other workflows, they will also start listening to the machine learning workspace events from  the subscribed workspace.

-### 5. Storage Account
+### 5. Testing the trigger
-If user requires to create a subscription to storage account also  user needs to create a new storage account in the same resource group.

-To create a new storage account use [link](https://ms.portal.azure.com/#create/Microsoft.StorageAccount-ARM)

-Following extra steps need to be done in the given order for enabling subscription to the created storage account-
-- Remove [line 562](/infra/deploy.core-infra.json#L562) and [line 600](/infra/deploy.core-infra.json#L562) from file [deploy.core-infra.json](/infra/deploy.core-infra.json).
-- Uncomment `STORAGE_ACCOUNT` env variable in [setup.yml](/.github/workflows/setup.yml) and add the name of storage account to be subscribed to.
-  You need to make sure that your storage name and `STORAGE_ACCOUNT` env variable name  specified in [setup.yml](/.github/workflows/setup.yml) both should match.
-- Follow steps mentioned in step 4 to trigger workflow [setup.yml](/.github/workflows/setup.yml).
+We have created sample workflow file [train_model.yml](/.github/workflows/train_model.yml) to train the model.
+You need to update this workflow file [train_model.yml](/.github/workflows/train_model.yml)  by doing a commit to  this file or to any file under 'code/' folder.

+This workflow trains the model and on successful training completion triggers  workflow [deploy_model](/.github/workflows/deploy_model.yml) that deploys the model.

 ### 6. Review

-The above commit would trigger a workflow run and would auto-trigger another [GH Workflow YML]( /.github/workflows/deploy_model.yml ) which deploys the trained model on an Azure Kubernetes Cluster.
-The log outputs of your action will provide URLs for you to view the resources that have been created in AML.
-Alternatively, you can visit the [Machine Learning Studio](https://ml.azure.com/) to view the progress of your runs, etc. For more details, read the documentation below.
+Any change required to training code can be made to file [train.py](https://github.com/Azure-Samples/mlops-enterprise-template/blob/main/code/train/train.py).
+Updating this file will trigger workflow [train_model.yml](/.github/workflows/train_model.yml) which will train the model using updated training code.
+After this training completes workflow (/.github/workflows/deploy_model.yml ) and will deploy model to azure kubernetes.

+The log outputs of this workflow [deploy_model.yml](/.github/workflows/deploy_model.yml ) run  will provide URLs for you to get the service endpoints deployed on kubernetes.

 ### 7. Next Steps: Modify the code